WesselSmit/web-app-from-scratch-1920/README.md

 # Features

+### Skeleton Screen/UI

+This applications `fetches` needs to load data to be useable.
+When this data is being fetched/loaded the application isn't usable.
+In this state the user is presented with a so called 'skeleton screen' or 'skeleton UI'.
+Meaning the UI visually hints/implies it's loading and the user has to wait.
+This helps the user understand what's happening and enhances the user experience.

 ### Data Efficiency

 This application retrieves many high resolution images, because these images do not change, they are not retrieved every time.
 The retrieved data is stored in `localStorage`.
 The next time the application is started, the application will look in the `localStorage`.
 There are 3 possible situations: